What do you need to do?

-2. You and members of your household follow self-isolation guidance.
+you and members of your household should self-isolate immediately.

-3. Take a test within the first 5 days of developing symptoms, when the test is most effective.
+Take a test within the first 5 days of developing symptoms, when the test is most effective.
 Apply for a test online or call 119.
 Don’t wait for your test result before self-isolating.

-A contact tracer will get in touch with your contacts.
-They will tell them that they have been in contact with someone who has tested positive for coronavirus.
-Your identity will not be revealed unless you give permission.
-They will be provided with support and advised to self-isolate for 14 days from their last contact with you.
-Members of their family will not be asked to self-isolate, but should follow the general social distancing guidance and avoid contact with the person isolating at home.
+A contact tracer will get in touch with anyone you haven’t already contacted.
+Your identity will not be given unless you give permission.
+They will be advised to self-isolate for 10 days from their last contact with you.
+Members of their household will not be asked to self-isolate, but should keep social distancing where possible and avoid contact with the person isolating